LRxStyle/Internship-Project-TOSS/README.md

 From the design, the algorithm, constructing communication route with database.
 Then later on my 2nd week(8 August 2023) I have been told to create 2 more screen(Table Data TOSS & Edit Data TOSS) outside of our agreement.

+This app consist of 4 page or screen :
 - Input Data TOSS
 - Table Data TOSS
 - Edit Data Toss